-SRUSERLIST, and SRGROUPLIST.
-Reservations can be accessed by any one of the access lists specified.
-In this case, either user 'helpdesk' or any member of the groups 'operations' or 'sysadmin' can use these resources.
-While access is granted to the logical 'OR' of access lists specified within a standing reservation, access is only granted to the logical AND of access lists across different standing reservations.
-Come again?
-Compare standing reservations interactive and debug in the examples above.
-Note that they both can allocate nodes node003 and node004.
-Assume that node003 had both of these reservations in place simultaneously and a job attempted to access this node during business hours when standing reservation interactive was active.
-The job could only use the doubly reserved resources if it requested the run class interactiveAND it met the constraints of reservation debug (i.e., was submitted by user 'helpdesk' or by a member of the group operations or sysadmin).
+While access is granted to the logical OR of access lists specified within a standing reservation, access is only granted to the logical AND of access lists across different standing reservations.
+A comparison of the standing reservations interactive and debug in the example above will indicate that they both can allocate hosts node001 and node002.
+If node001 had both of these reservations in place simultaneously and a job attempted to access this host during business hours when standing reservation interactive was active.
+The job could only use the doubly reserved resources if it requested the run class interactive AND it met the constraints of reservation debug (i.e., was submitted by user helpdesk or by a member of the group operations or sysadmin).